-Facing the opioid epidemic has been added to your bookmarks.
+Facing the opioid epidemic has been saved

 Six degrees of separation applies to the opioid crisis as well—most people are only a few steps away from someone who’s struggled with addiction.
 Kevin Bingham discusses the massive amount state and federal agencies are spending to combat this epidemic, as well as the resulting innovative solutions.